objcio/articles/2014-12-10-debugging-checklist.md

 ### Finally

 The techniques above are hopefully helpful to get rid of bugs or prevent them completely.
-There is also automated help available: turning on all warning messages in clang can show you a lot of possible bugs, and running the static analyzer will almost certainly find some bugs (unless you run it on a regular basis).
+There is also automated help available: turning on all warning messages in Clang can show you a lot of possible bugs, and running the static analyzer will almost certainly find some bugs (unless you run it on a regular basis).